-Where possible, staff are asked to arrange medical and dental appointments outside of work time or to adjust their working hours accordingly to accommodate the appointment (ie. To make up the hours at a later point).
+Where possible, staff are asked to arrange medical and dental appointments outside of work time or to adjust their working hours accordingly to accommodate the appointment.
+Please note that staff may be required to make up their working hours where reasonable.
+Time off for medical and dental appointments will generally be considered unpaid leave.
 We are aware however of the significant pressures on the NHS and so, where this is not possible, the situation will be considered on a case-by-case basis as to whether it will be considered unpaid leave or sick leave.

-Please note, where an employee is pregnant, time off is separately covered within our Time off for Antenatal Appointments Policy.
-Where an employee has a disability, time off for appointments is covered within our Equal Opportunities Policy.
+Please note, where an employee is pregnant or is in the process of adopting a child, time off is separately covered within our Time off for Antenatal Appointments Policy and our Time off for Adoption Appointments Policy.
+Where an employee has a disability, time off for appointments is covered within our Equality, Diversity, and Inclusion Policy.